 Our first task in unraveling this issue is to determine the effective date of the Commission's revocation order.
 If the action that the Commission took at its meeting on November 29, 2006, to revoke the certificates and the Department of Treasury's notification to MacDonald's of this action on December 1, 2006, are valid, then December 31, 2006, is the date "next following" the revocation and the notification.
 Therefore, under this view, December 31, 2006, is the effective date of the Commission's revocation order.
-And, it follows, this revocation order would revoke the exemption for 2007 onward.
+And, it follows, this revocation order would revoke the exemption certificates for 2007 onward.

-However, if no valid action of the Commission took place until February 5, 2007, the date that the chairperson of the Commission actually signed the revocation order, December 31, 2007 is the date "next following" that signature.
+However, if no valid action of the Commission took place until February 5, 2007, the date that the chairperson of the Commission actually signed the revocation order, December 31, 2007, is the date "next following" that signature.
 Therefore, under this view, December 31, 2007, is the effective date of the Commission's revocation order.
-And, it follows, this revocation order would revoke the exemption for 2008 onward.
+And, it follows, this revocation order would revoke the exemption certificates for 2008 onward.

 We conclude that the latter formulation is the correct one.
-Construing both MCL 207.565(4) and MCL 209.105 together, we conclude that the effective date of the Commission's revocation order is December 31, 2007.
+Construing MCL 207.565(4) and MCL 209.105 together, we conclude that the effective date of the Commission's revocation order is December 31, 2007.

-We first note that such a conclusion comports with the plain language of the two statutes.
-The plain language of MCL 207.465(4) precludes retroactive revocation by providing a specific time, subsequent to the date of the order, when that revocation becomes effective.
-By definition, therefore, the effective date of revocation order must be subsequent to the entry date of such a revocation order; that is, on the December 31 "next following" the date of the revocation order.
-And the mandatory "shall" of MCL 209.105 requires that the chairman of the Commission sign all orders that the Commission issues.30 Again by definition, such orders are not valid until the chairman signs them.
+We first note that this conclusion comports with the plain language of the two statutes.
+The plain language of MCL 207.465(4) precludes retroactive revocation by providing a specific time, after the date of the order, when that revocation becomes effective.
+By definition, therefore, the effective date of revocation order must be after the entry date of the order; that is, on the December 31 "next following" the date of the revocation order.
+And the word "shall" in MCL 209.105 requires that the chairman of the Commission sign all orders that the Commission issues.
+30 Again, by definition, the orders are not valid until the chairman signs them.

-Secondly, this conclusion is in accord with more general jurisprudential principles.
-It is black letter law, as Woods points out, that when a court makes a ruling and later enters an order effectuating that ruling, the order is only effective when the judges signs it and it is entered.31 And, as Woods again points out, courts cannot automatically enter an order nun pro tunc as of the date of a particular ruling.32 And, again, it follows that administrative agencies enjoy no broader power than do courts to give retroactive effect to their actions.
+Secondly, this conclusion is in accordance with more general jurisprudential principles.
+It is blackletter law, as Woods points out, that when a court makes a ruling and later enters an order effectuating that ruling, the order is only effective when the judge signs it and it is entered.31 And, as Woods again points out, courts cannot automatically enter an order nunc pro tunc as of the date of a particular ruling.32 It follows that administrative agencies enjoy no broader power than do courts to give retroactive effect to their actions.

 Thirdly, this conclusion is also in accord with principles of administrative law.
 As Woods points out, administrative agencies are creatures of statute.
-They have only the powers the statutes expressly grant, and we must strictly construe any statute claimed to supply such powers.33 Similarly, the Commission possesses only those powers the statutes confer and has no
+They have only the powers the statutes expressly grant, and we must strictly construe any statute claimed to supply such powers.33 Similarly, the Commission possesses only those powers the statutes confer and has no implied powers whatsoever.
+As held in Topps of Warren, Inc v City of Warren, Inc,